Also known as lidocaine or lignocaine, it is a medication used on the skin to stop the itching and pain of certain skin conditions.

 - Adams-Stokes syndrome.

-- Severe sinoatrial block (without pacemaker).
+- Severe sinoatrial obstruction (without pacemaker).

 - Severe adverse reaction to the drug to local anesthetics with lidocaine or amide.